andrewjmcgehee/playground/readme.md

-# ML Playground
+# ml-playground
-Just a place for me to play around with various ML architectures, ideas, etc.
+just a place for me to play around with various ML architectures, ideas, etc.